-In the courses CORE 090: First Year Experience and CORE 110: Effective Writing this educative process is continued.
+In the courses HCE 101: Holy Cross Experience and ENGL 110 this educative process is continued.
 You will be asked to reflect on and use rules of academic integrity when writing papers, completing online tutorials, and other activities.
 Early in your King's matriculation and after familiarizing yourself with the content of this Academic Integrity Policy, students will be invited to sign the Academic Integrity Pledge that indicates an understanding of academic integrity and a promise to maintain high academic standards.
 This pledge is only a promise to maintain high academic standards; all King's College students are bound by this Academic Integrity Policy regardless of signing the pledge.
-This pledge will be kept in a student's file in the office of the Associate Vice President for Student Affairs / Dean of the Students.
+This pledge will be kept in a student's file in the office of the Associate Vice President for Student Affairs and Dean of the Students.

-Students of King's College who have not taken nor are required to take either CORE 110 or CORE 090, transfer and graduate students for example, will be required to read, upon registration to the College, the Academic Integrity Policy and familiarize themselves with good practices of academic integrity.
+Students of King's College who have not taken nor are required to take HCE 101 or ENGL 100, transfer and graduate students for example, will be required to read, upon registration to the College, the Academic Integrity Policy and familiarize themselves with good practices of academic integrity.
 Once these students have done so, they will be invited to sign the Academic Integrity Pledge.